omgnetwork/ewallet/docs/setup/bare_metal.md

 # Bare-metal setup

-Get the most juice out of your machine by setting up the eWallet server onto your base operating system.
+Get the most juice out of your machine by setting up the eWallet onto your base operating system.

 ## Step 1: Set up the server